 A land of ancient Buddhist culture, awesome landscapes, artistic monasteries and centuries-old caravan trails, Tibet is a destination out of the ordinary.
 It is the place of ambiguity and mystery, and renowned as the roof of the world.
 Long considered as the forbidden kingdom, Tibet’s mystical powers draw intrepid travelers from all over the world.
 For many years Tibet remained shut off to the world, slowly travel routes are being opened up and travel restrictions relaxed to allow travelers to experience this mystical place.

 Tibet situated on the biggest and highest plateau in the world.
 It melts down into the harsh Chinese interior in the north and is hemmed by in the Himalayan mountain range in the south.
-The eastern plateau blends with the dense forest and jungles marching up form southeast Asian.
-Most people conjure up images of Tibet as being a frozen and barren place but in fact, it is a diverse environment that is home to a surprising variety of animals, plant life and an agriculturally intricate and religious driven race of people.
+The eastern plateau blends with the dense forest and jungles marching up from southeast Asia.
+Most people conjure up images of Tibet as being a frozen and barren place but in fact, it is a diverse environment that is home to a surprising variety of animals, plant life and an agriculturally intricate and religious-driven race of people.

 Lhasa is the capital city of Tibet (elevation 3,650m) a surprisingly large and well-developed city.
 One can spend many days in Lhasa exploring its sites, the Potala Palace, the summer palace, its many Monasteries and other beautiful places.
 A road journey through Tibet from Nepal offers spectacular views of the Himalayas, as first, you approach them, then pass through them, then leave them in your rearview mirror.
 The place abounds with High Mountain passes, ancient monasteries, exotic cities, hidden valleys, extraordinarily enchanting local people and their ancient and gentle culture.
 A road trip by jeep, bus or bicycle through Tibet is an unforgettable and at times mesmerizing journey.
 You should take the chance to visit this place while it still exists.